 Once we have received the required documentation we will offset your account by the amount of money your third party has promised to pay.

-*Note* If your third party fails to pay for the agreed upon tuition and fees, you will be held responsible for payment, and may be assessed a late payment fee.
+*Note* If your third party fails to pay for the agreed upon tuition and fees, other than Chapter 33 or 31 Educational Benefit programs through the U.S. Military, you will be held responsible for payment, and may be assessed a late payment fee.

 FERPA/Third Party Authorization

 Under the Federal Educational Rights and Privacy Act (FERPA) of 1974, FSU is not authorized to release any student information without written consent from the student.
 By signing the Third Party Agency Billing Agreement, the student authorizes FSU to release all financial and academic information to the third party listed on the Third Party Agency Billing Agreement form.